hugofloresgarcia/miid/weekly_reports/weeks5and6/things.md

 ### f1 score
 ![emb_f1](./figs/embeddings_f1.png)

 The OpenL3 variants show better performance than both vggish and ised.
-Additionally, all models show an improvement in performance after fischer reweighing.
+Also, it seems as if the OpenL3 models benefit from fischer reweighing less than ISED and VGGish, probably because the classes may already be (mostly) linearly separable in OpenL3 space.

 ## comparing classifiers